tamunoWoks/git_notes/README.md

 - **Subject:** A concise summary of the changes (50 characters or less).
 - **Body:** A detailed description of the changes (optional but recommended for larger commits).
 - **Footer:** Reference issues or pull requests (e.g., Fixes #123).
+#### Tips
+- Keep commits small and focused.
+Each commit should represent a single logical change.
+- Use meaningful commit messages that explain why the change was made, not just what was changed.
+- If you forget to include a file in your commit, use git commit --amend to fix it.